KINGKASPEV/BookBarn/README.md

 Key Features

+=> Auth Service
+1. RegisterAsync: User Registration.
+2. LoginAsync : Sign in a user into the system.
+3. Logout : Sigh out a user .

 => Book Service
 1. AddBookAsync: Adds a new book to the database.
 2. DeleteBookAsync: Deletes a book by its ID.